 - Migraine with aura – 9% risk increase for hypertension

 - Migraine without aura – 21% risk increase for hypertension

 - History of migraine – 15% risk increase for hypertension

-Anytime that pain is present, it puts stress on the body.
+Anytime that discomfort is present, it can stress the body.
 Stress, particularly prolonged stress, can cause a person’s blood pressure to rise.
-Pain is one of the hallmark symptoms of migraine and they can last for hours, days, weeks, or even longer.
-This continual stress can indeed lead to hypertension.
-Likewise, continual stress, such as what the body endures when blood pressure is elevated, can trigger migraine.
-It is important to note that hypertension does not necessarily cause migraine, but it is very likely that it can be a trigger.
+The hallmark suffering of a migraine can last for hours, days, weeks, or even longer.
+This continual stress may indeed lead to hypertension in some people.
+Likewise, continual stress, such as what the body endures when blood pressure is elevated, may trigger migraine.
+It is important to note that hypertension does not necessarily cause migraine, but it can be a trigger.

 It is important to know your risk for high blood pressure so you can monitor it and avoid complications.
 The American Heart Association recommends that people who fall into any of these hypertensive risk categories should regularly monitor their blood pressure.
 Those risks include:

 - Family history of high blood pressure such as a parent or close blood relative